dylankb/tech-in-pdx/README.md

 ## About

-The TechInPDX app aims to help developers learn about companies using the technologies they know or are interested in.
+The TechInPDX app aims to help developers learn about companies in their local area using the technologies they know or are interested in, starting in Portland, OR.

 ## Setup

-The app uses Ruby 2.3.1, Rails 5, and Postgres as the database.
+The app uses Ruby 2.3.1, Rails 5, and Postgres 9.5.2 as the database.

 ## Tests